Our cookies

 In 2013, the GBHi was amalgamated with the Frog Mortality Project (a project to investigate causes of amphibian mortality and which had run since 1992) to form Garden Wildlife Health.
 The remit of this project was expanded to investigate and monitor the health of reptiles and hedgehogs in Great Britain, as well as continuing to investigate causes of amphibian and garden bird disease.
 Research undertaken by the GWH project has resulted in the production of a number of factsheets, best practice guidelines and other publications covering amphibian, hedgehog, bird and reptile health.

-GWH receives funding from the UK Department for the Environment Food & Rural Affairs and Welsh Government through the Animal Plant & Health Agency’s Diseases of Wildlife Scheme Scanning Surveillance Programme (Project ED1600), the Esmée Fairbairn Foundation and the Banister Charitable Trust.
-UFAW has, and continues, to provide support for the GWH project since 2014.
+GWH has received funding from the UK Department for the Environment Food & Rural Affairs and Welsh Government through the Animal Plant & Health Agency’s Diseases of Wildlife Scheme Scanning Surveillance Programme (Project ED1600), the Esmée Fairbairn Foundation, the Banister Charitable Trust, as well as from UFAW.